Utsav-Lal/Class-Projects/ML 2024-2025/assignment2 (Implementations of Neural Network layers and architecture)/cs231n/datasets/cifar-10-batches-py/README.md

-This normally would contain cifar batches but the file sizes were too big.
+This normally would contain cifar batches but the file sizes were too big to upload to github.